dpoarch/Java-client-server-data-exchange/README.md

 1. How does the server handle multiple clients simultaneously
 ```
-Server handles clients by using a route method on ip addresses, ports and host. each broadcasted packets are assigned to a specific wildcard.
+Server handles clients by using a route method on ip addresses, ports, and host.
+Each broadcasted packet is assigned to a specific wildcard.
 ```

 2. Suitability of your choice of protocol for the task
 ```
-Used the method UDP for faster packet request
+Used the UDP method for faster packet request.
 ```